-The Discovery 30 is fairly beefy for a day pack with a plastic frame sheet and wider hip belts, but man does it carry great.
+The Sierra Designs Discovery 30 Backpack is fairly beefy for a day pack with a plastic frame sheet and wider hip belts, but man does it carry great.
 I’ve loaded it up with 15-20 pounds of gear and I barely notice the load.
 This is definitely a pack I’d recommend to a beginner day hiker, as well as someone who wants a more technical pack for off-trail scrambling or winter hiking/snowshoeing.
 It’s even big enough for overnight hiking, provided you know how to pack very compactly or are doing a hut-to-hut route.

 Frame and Suspension

 The Discovery’s frame consists of a rigid plastic framesheet and single aluminum stay.
 These are connected to the hip belt so that the weight of the pack rests mostly on your hips and not on your shoulders.
 The stay (the golden rod above, center) directs the downward force of the pack onto a curved lumbar pad which rests just at top of your butt when the pack is worn.
 This lumbar pad is more pronounced than what you find on a lot of other day packs and really makes a difference in terms of transferring the load to your hips and off of your shoulders.

 The Discovery 30’s frame is also adjustable, which is a definite plus, because you can dial in a good fit.
 This is particularly helpful for people new to hiking because they can adjust the torso length to their exact physical proportions.
 Contrast this with pack manufacturers who sell a size M/L pack that fits people with torso sizes ranging from 18″-21″.
 That is a huge spread in terms of backpack sizing and is a recipe for an ill-fitting pack.